-Have you seen this missing Eli Waters man?
+UPDATE: Missing Eli Waters man may have been seen

-HAVE you seen missing man Wesley Dye?
+EARLIER: HAVE you seen missing man Wesley Dye?

 The 27-year-old was last seen at his home on Bounty Ct, Eli Waters, at 9.30am on September 16.

-Police are concerned for him mental and physical health.
+Police are concerned for his mental and physical health.

 Wesley is described as Caucasian with brown hair and blue eyes.

-Note: UPDATE: HERVEY Bay police say missing man Wesley Dye was seen on Saturday in the Craignish area.